Best Time To Visit Greece? Understanding The Greek Seasons & When To Go

-Another excellent spring destination is Crete, Greece’s biggest island, the southern territory of the country, quite close to the coasts of Africa.
+Another excellent spring destination is Crete, Greece’s biggest island, the country’s southern territory, quite close to the coasts of Africa.

-Summers here are especially dry and hot, mainly on the southern coast, so visiting during spring makes the trip more enjoyable while still allowing visitors to swim in the sea, which is sometimes much cooler in other islands.
+Summers here are arid and hot, mainly on the southern coast, so visiting during spring makes the trip more enjoyable while still allowing visitors to swim in the sea, which is sometimes much cooler on other islands.

 Winter begins between late October and November.
 In northern Greece, the landscape changes slowly, and high peaks can see snow quite early during the season.

-Southern Greece, instead, sees the first days of cold at the beginning of December, and although many coastal settlements and islands do not really have freezing temperatures, the weather is grey and rainy which also helps maintain warmer temperatures.
+Southern Greece, instead, sees the first days of cold at the beginning of December.
+Although many coastal settlements and islands do not have freezing temperatures, the weather is grey and rainy, which helps maintain warmer temperatures.

 Greece sees its coldest days during January and February; if you plan to ski, head to Olympos, Veria, or Parnassos.
 If you prefer milder weather, reach the Aegean Islands, the Ionian, the Dodecanese, and Crete, where winters are much warmer.

 Autumn is probably the most beautiful season to visit Greece.
-It is sometimes even warmer than in spring (from 2 to 4 degrees higher).
+It is sometimes even warmer than in spring (2 to 4 degrees higher).